+Figure 14.
+Thematic map showing time of impact of fire DSSrun2_grid on evacuation zones

+Viewing maps of the population and network metrics

+Aside from the time of impact of the fire on the evacuation zones, SCS-Scenario-2 also contains simulation outputs pertaining to populations in the evacuation areas in the region.

+To view the output maps pertaining to population-related metrics:

+Turn on the display of the Area Burnt layer by clicking on its corresponding Show/Hide button.

+Turn on the display of the Population in Zones layer by clicking on its corresponding Show/Hide button.

 Select the metric Population in Zones.
-The Outputs panel will expand to show more controls, as shown in Figure 11.
+The Outputs panel will expand to show more controls, as shown in Figure 15.
 Please refer to 10 Appendix G: Outputs Panel for more details on the different controls in the Outputs panel.

 Use the time slider to move the Output Time to 14:00 (2 pm).
 The Map Viewer will display the simulation outputs produced at this time.
 Notice that the Area Burnt increases in size as the time slider moves to the right from the ignition time of 11:00 (11 am).